Everything You Need to Know About Bottle Service vs. Table Service

 The term table service is often used interchangeably with the term bottle service in the bar & nightclub industry.

-Essentially, bottle service happens at tables in well-defined, elite, super VIP areas of nightclubs or lounges.
+Essentially, bottle service happens at private tables in well-defined, elite, areas of nightclubs or lounges with VIP treatment.
 These areas are usually roped off to the general public and are booked in advance.
 This means that the clubgoers paying for bottle service get to skip the line that other patrons have to wait in to get into the club.
 While bottle service is generally the more commonly used term, both terms still mean the same thing.

-With this hot plot of club space, you’ll also get exclusive service.
+With this hot plot of club space, you’ll also get exclusive, VIP service.
 Hence the name, bottle service.
-Not only do you get to party in a posh, restricted location - you'll also get an abundant selection of spirits, mixers, and a dedicated “bottle person” to engage with patrons as they help pour drinks, make shots, and maintain the table’s drink inventory.
+Not only do you get to attend special events in a posh, restricted location - you'll also get perks like an abundant selection of spirits, mixers, sparklers, and a dedicated “bottle person” or “bottle girls” to engage with patrons as they help pour drinks, make shots, and maintain the table’s drink inventory.

 Is Bottle Service Worth It?

-Of course, all this exclusive treatment comes with a price.
-Often, a very steep price depending on the club or lounge.
+Of course, this exclusive experience comes with a price.
+Often, a very steep price depends on the club or lounge.

-Bottle service is priced using a “minimum spend” amount, where each table reservation is committed to spend a predetermined amount of alcohol sales throughout the evening (and into the wee hours of the morning, if we’re being realistic here).
+Bottle service is priced using a “minimum spend” amount, where each table reservation is committed to buy bottles of alcohol at a predetermined amount throughout the evening (and into the wee hours of the morning, if we’re being realistic here).
 Plus, there are a number of factors that will impact how the minimum spend is determined.

 Attendees

-If the nightclub, bar, or lounge has a notable celebrity attending, or if a reputable musician or DJ is spinnin’ that night, the minimum spend will likely spike to accommodate demand.
+If the nightclub, bar, or lounge has a notable celebrity attending, or if a reputable musician or DJ is spinnin’ that night, the minimum spend will likely spike to accommodate demand of the special occasion.

 Time of Visit

-It’s not uncommon for the day of the week (obviously, weekend nights will have increased prices) or for the location of the table to affect the minimum spend.
+It’s not uncommon for the day of the week (obviously, weekend nights will have increased prices) or for the table's location and ambiance to affect the minimum spend.
 The closer the table is to the excitement, the higher the minimum spend.

 Markups

-One slight thing to note is that alcohol prices are marked up considerably... and by "considerably," I mean 1000% considerably.
+One slight thing to note is that alcohol prices, on varieties like tequila, vodka, and whiskey, are marked up considerably... and by "considerably," we mean 1000% considerably.
 So it’s safe to say that clubs make it relatively simple to meet their minimum spending amounts, and then some!
-The concept of bottle service isn’t necessarily to increase alcohol sales, but more to create an environment that makes patrons feel a sense of luxury and indulgence.
+The concept of the cost of bottle service isn’t necessarily to increase alcohol sales, but more to create an environment that makes patrons feel a sense of luxury and indulgence.

 The Appearance